airalab/robonomics-wiki/docs/es/configuration-options-description.md

 This scenario shows how to upload your sensor's data to Robonomics Parachain Datalog.
 Robonomics Datalog is analog of "Telemetry" in Web3 technologies.
-Datalog create a sensor's data snapshot each period of time, which increase reliability of data.
+Datalog function is meant to create a sensor's data snapshot each period of time, which increase reliability of data.

-Just like in previous scenario you need to create new configuration file, or edit existing configuration file from previous [article](/docs/sensors-connectivity-setup/#json-configuration).
+Just like in the previous scenario you need to create a new configuration file, or edit the existing configuration file from the previous [article](/docs/sensors-connectivity-setup/#json-configuration).
-Insert what you see below to configuration file.
-Write full path to your database in file.
+Insert what you see below to the configuration file.
+Write the full path to your database in the file.

 Here we work with `datalog` field.
 It includes next lines: